 Individuals who provide medicinal or healthcare services in Florida are held to very high standards and must be licensed to practice in their respective fields.
 When a person who works in the healthcare industry is arrested for an alleged criminal offense in the Sunshine State, it can place the status of that individual's license—and thus, his or her career—in serious jeopardy.

 People with professional licenses relating to a healthcare field not only answer to the criminal charges, but also must navigate a complex administrative process in order to protect their licenses.
 It is critical for all alleged offenders to fully understand the possible consequences of certain plea agreements which, although offer reduced criminal penalties, can still negatively impact the status of a professional license.

 If you are a licensed professional in the healthcare industry who is facing criminal charges in north central Florida, it is in your best interest to exercise your right to remain silent until you have legal representation.
 Galigani Law Firm defends licensed professionals charged with all kinds of criminal offenses in communities throughout the greater Gainesville area, including Alachua County, Baker County, Bradford County, Columbia County, and many others.

-Gainesville criminal defense lawyer Dean Galigani is Board Certified in Criminal Trial Law by the Florida Bar.
-You can have our attorneys review your case and help you understand all of your legal options as soon as you call (352) 375-0812 to schedule a free, confidential consultation.
+Our attorneys review your case and help you understand all of your legal options as soon as you call (352) 375-0812 to schedule a free, confidential consultation.